datkaiymT/student_database_management/README.md

 This **Student Management System (SMS)** is a robust command-line application written in C that manages student, professor, and course information efficiently.
 It is designed with separate interfaces and functionalities for **Administrators**, **Professors**, and **Students**, ensuring that each user type has access to the tools and data they need.

-**Note:** This project is closed-source in terms of contributions. **Contributions are not welcomed.** Any unsolicited pull requests, issues, or feature requests will be closed without consideration.

 ---

 ## Key Features